vncsmyrnk/poll-client/README.md

 We offer a managed cloud environment for users who prefer a hosted solution.
 Visit [poll.vncsmyrnk.dev](https://poll.vncsmyrnk.dev) to get started with the managed API.

+The cloud environment levarages GCP and Cloud Run.

 ## 🛠️ Development

 To run this project locally, just run `pnpm dev`.